Bingi-Man/Debian-Xfce-Tweaks/README.md

-3.7 Enable the service:
+3.7 Enable the service

-Bash

 sudo sysctl -p /etc/sysctl.d/50-coredump.conf

-3.8 Configure CPU Governor and Frequencies:
+3.8 Configure CPU Governor and Frequencies

-Note: The original tutorial suggests editing /etc/init.d/cpufrequtils.
-It's generally better to use /etc/default/cpufrequtils if it exists.
+Note: It's generally recommended to use /etc/default/cpufrequtils for configuration if it exists.
+This tutorial uses /etc/init.d/cpufrequtils for consistency with the original, but check for the preferred file first.

-Bash

-sudo nano /etc/default/cpufrequtils  # Or /etc/init.d/cpufrequtils if the former doesn't exist
+sudo nano /etc/init.d/cpufrequtils

-If using /etc/default/cpufrequtils:
+Find and modify (or add) these lines:

 ENABLE="true"
 GOVERNOR="ondemand"
-MAX_SPEED="4400000"  # Replace with your CPU's max speed (use cpufreq-info) MIN_SPEED="3500000"  # Replace with a reasonable minimum (e.g., half of max)
+MAX_SPEED="4400000"  # Replace with your CPU's maximum speed (use cpufreq-info to find it) MIN_SPEED="3500000"  # Replace with approximately half of your CPU's maximum speed

-If using /etc/init.d/cpufrequtils (less recommended):  Replace the existing lines with the same content as above.
+Use cpufreq-info in the terminal to determine your CPU's maximum speed.

-3.9 Sysfs Tuning:
+3.9 Sysfs Tuning

-Bash

 sudo nano /etc/sysfs.conf

 Add the following lines: